ERP Risk Advisor’s CEO comments on MGM Resort’s Cyber Attack on 9/15/23in Blog Article by Kacey Vandesteeg

 - Unrestricted access to query data

-These risks are posed not just by their internal users, but also by other categories of users such as: system integrators, managed service organizations, suppliers, and customers.
+Furthermore, these risks are posed not just by their internal users, but also by other categories of users.
+Categories such as: system integrators, managed service organizations, suppliers, and customers.

 Unfortunately, management often ignores cyber risks in SaaS application because they believe the hosting provider (Oracle, SAP, Workday, etc.) has ‘secured the perimeter’ and has inoculated their organization from ransomware and other risks.
 Given SaaS applications are internet facing, properly securing key configurations (SSO, MFA, Passwords, Logins, etc.), and privileged access for SaaS applications IS the responsibility of management.
-The MGM breach should be a wakeup call to all organizations that their risk assessment needs to look at ALL risks.
+As a result, the MGM breach should be a wakeup call to all organizations that their risk assessment needs to look at ALL risks.

-Given the cybersecurity industry is primarily concerned with securing the perimeter and lacks the domain expertise in the way these SaaS applications are configured and implemented, to date, CISOs have few options to turn to for outside assistance.
+The cybersecurity industry as a whole is primarily concerned with securing the perimeter and lacks the domain expertise in the way these SaaS applications are configured and implemented.
+To date, CISOs unfortunately have few options to turn to for outside assistance.

 ERP Risk Advisors and partners of ours have developed a comprehensive risk assessment related to cyber risk for Oracle ERP/HCM Cloud and related technologies.
 Contact us for more information at firstname.lastname@example.org.